Henry A. Fischel: Biography

 He was born in Bonn in 1913.
 Heinz Albert Fischel was born to parents Anna and Adolf.
 His father was a shoemaker.
 As a child in Bonn, he enjoyed playing chess, soccer, tennis, and also competitive boxing.
 He also was a talented pianist.
 He completed a degree in rabbinical studies at the Hochschule für Wissenschaft des Judentums in Berlin, and was enrolled as a student at the University of Berlin at the same time.
-After the Krystallnacht Pogrom, the Nazis imprisoned him at the Sachsenhausen concentration camp.
+After the Kristallnacht Pogrom, the Nazis imprisoned him at the Sachsenhausen concentration camp.
 He received his degree in rabbinical studies from the Hochschule in 1939.
 He was awarded a PhD from the University of Edinburgh in 1945.
 He took a position at Brandeis University in 1958, and then accepted a position to join the faculty at Indiana University in 1961.
 He was predeceased by his wife Sylvia, who died in 1987.
 He was survived by five grandchildren and five great-grandchildren at his passing.